carltheperson/advanced-js-objects/chapters/chapter-1.md

 }
 ```

 The last notable thing about the `typeof` operator is how it differentiates between objects and functions.
 Functions in JavaScript don’t have their own type and instead belong to the Object type.
 This is because functions are just callable Objects.
-So it’s reasonable to expect the `typeof` operator to return `“object”` for a function but it instead returns `“function”`.
+So it’s reasonable to expect the `typeof` operator to return `“object”` for a function, but it instead returns `“function”`.

 ```js
 const func = () => {}